olivercalder/snapd-prompt-api-brainstorming/README.md

 ##### Response Body

-The [`changed-decisions`](#changed-decisions) which resulted from submitting the response --- see there for more details.
+The [`changed-rules`](#changed-rules) which resulted from submitting the response --- see there for more details.

-### `/v2/prompting/decisions`
+### `/v2/prompting/rules`

-Actions regarding stored access decisions.
+Actions regarding stored access rules.

 This endpoint is designed to be used primarily by "control panel" applications which can configure access permissions directly without being prompted.

-#### `GET /v2/prompting/decisions`
+#### `GET /v2/prompting/rules`

-Get existing access decisions.
+Get existing access rules.

 ##### Parameters

-- `snap`: Only get stored access decisions associated with the given snap.
+- `snap`: Only get stored access rules associated with the given snap.
-- `app`: Only get stored access decisions associated with the given app within the given snap.
+- `app`: Only get stored access rules associated with the given app within the given snap.
   - If the `app` parameter is included without the `snap` parameter, an error is returned.
-- `follow`: Open a long-lived connection using ["json-seq"](https://docs.google.com/document/d/1vTq0iGVypVEeZhm8y1oTHLTRx8sOXDLOJjU-t89FhTc) so that whenever an access decision is added, modified, or deleted, it is sent immediately along this open connection.
+- `follow`: Open a long-lived connection using ["json-seq"](https://docs.google.com/document/d/1vTq0iGVypVEeZhm8y1oTHLTRx8sOXDLOJjU-t89FhTc) so that whenever an access rule is added, modified, or deleted, it is sent immediately along this open connection.
   - If the `follow` parameter is included without the `snap` parameter, an error is returned.

 ##### Request Body